Released on October 31, 2022

 The report discloses amounts paid during the April 1 - March 31 fiscal year.
 Amounts earned by or owing to suppliers and/or employees but paid in a different fiscal year are not included.
 For this reason, caution should be exercised when making year over year comparisons.

-The report is available on CIC's website at www.cicorp.sk.ca in the Reports and Publications section.
+The report is available on Crown Investments Corporation's website at www.cicorp.sk.ca.

 Crown Investments Corporation of Saskatchewan (CIC)